 - Operation summary, which shows:

-- Connection information with the Liquibase Hub name of the connection, URL, user, and version of the database.
+- Connection information with the Liquibase Hub name of the connection, URL, version of the database, and date created.

 - Client information with the Liquibase version, hostname, and interface, such as CLI, Maven (and others coming soon).